Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with some praising its whimsical art style and unique visuals reminiscent of children's books, while others criticize the quality as sub-par, particularly in comparison to more recent titles.
-Many users note that the graphics can appear pixelated or outdated, detracting from the overall experience.
-Overall, while there are elements of charm and creativity, the graphics are often seen as a weak point in the game's presentation.
+The graphics of the game receive mixed reviews, with some players appreciating the whimsical art style and unique visuals reminiscent of children's books, while others criticize the quality as sub-par, particularly in comparison to other RPG Maker titles.
+Despite some positive remarks about the aesthetic and overall design, many users express disappointment with the technical execution and art style, suggesting it feels outdated or generic.
+Overall, the graphics are seen as a highlight for some, but a significant drawback for others.

 • “Overall, I recommend the game based on its great playability, nice story, and pretty art style.”